AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/troubleshooting.md

 <!--Most of the time, errors detected by the system are linked to errors visible on the activities but they can also relate to other issues.
 In all cases, check alerts and resolve the issue using to the error description.
 If you cannot identify the issue, use the **[!UICONTROL Copy details]** button to store the alerts, and send them to your administrator.-->

 Fehler und Warnungen, die die gesamte Journey betreffen, werden in der Liste zuerst aufgeführt.
 Fehler und Warnungen, die einzelne Aktivitäten betreffen, werden danach aufgeführt (anhand der Aktivitätsreihenfolge oder des Auftretens in der Journey von links nach rechts).
-Unten in der Liste der Warnhinweise können Sie mit der Schaltfläche **[!UICONTROL Details kopieren]** technische Informationen zur Journey kopieren, die bei der Fehlerbehebung helfen.
+Unten in der Liste der Warnungen können Sie über die Schaltfläche **[!UICONTROL Details kopieren]** technische Informationen über die Journey kopieren, die zur Fehlerbehebung nützlich sind.
 Eine Liste der kopierten Felder (einschließlich Informationen zum Anhalten und Fortsetzen) finden Sie unter [Technische Details kopieren](journey-properties.md#access-properties) unter Journey-Eigenschaften.

 ## Hinzufügen eines alternativen Pfads {#canvas-add-path}